Tariq Lamptey: Chelsea

-Brighton & Hove Albion
+Brighton and Hove Albion

-First months, first full season and injury: 2020–21 season

 On 31 January 2020, Lamptey signed for Premier League club Brighton & Hove Albion on a three-and-a-half-year contract.
 He made an impressive debut for Brighton in his first Premier League start, a 0–0 away draw against Leicester City on 23 June – Brighton's second match back from the Premier League's temporary break due to the COVID-19 pandemic.

 Lamptey started in Brighton's opening match of the 2020–21 season against his former club Chelsea in which he set up Leandro Trossard's goal in a 3–1 home defeat.
 He scored his first goal on 1 November in a 2–1 Premier League defeat away to Tottenham Hotspur.
 Lamptey was sent off for the first time in his career on 21 November after receiving two yellow cards in the 2–1 away victory against Aston Villa.
 On 17 January 2021, Lamptey signed a new three-and-a-half-year contract with Brighton.
 On 12 March, after being sidelined since picking up a hamstring injury in a 0–0 away draw against Fulham on 16 December 2020, it was announced that Lamptey would miss the remainder of the season due to the injury.